Topologically Protected Metastable States in Classical Dynamics: Results

-However, there are possibilities that the domain walls may wind around the torus and thus it cannot disappear due to the topological obstacles, as Fig.\ref{w0}(c) and Fig.\ref{w0}(d) show.
+There are possibilities that the domain walls may wind around the torus and thus it cannot disappear due to the topological obstacles, as Fig.\ref{w0}(c) and Fig.\ref{w0}(d) show.
 For convenience, we only show five snapshots of the time evolution (from left to right) of the order parameter.
 From Fig.\ref{w0}(c) we see that during the coarsening dynamics the domain walls will shrink, and topologically trivial domain walls will finally disappear just as in Fig.\ref{w0}(a).
-However, it is interesting to see that at the final stage, there exists nontrivial configuration of the domain wall for $(w_x=0,w_y=1)$, i.e, the final state of the order parameter will have interface along only one of the circles of the torus, which is similar to the green loop in Fig.\ref{fig1}(b).
-The final state of the domain wall in this case should be straight lines, otherwise they will move according to the curvatures.
-This is exactly what we saw from Fig.\ref{w0}(c).
-This straight line cannot break, otherwise there is no interface to separate the antiphase order parameters.
-From numerics we indeed found that this configurations of straight domain walls will exist permanently, meaning that they are dynamically stable.
+However, it is interesting to see that at the final stage, there exists nontrivial configuration of the domain wall with $(w_x,w_y)=(0,1)$, which is similar to the green loop in Fig.\ref{fig1}(b). \footnote{ One can read the winding numbers of a topologically protected metastable state directly.
+Taking the last snapshot in Fig.\ref{w0}(c) as an example.
+We can start at some point of the interface, then follow the route of the interface.
+Since this plot is periodic in $x$ and $y$ direction, finally we will return to the starting point.
+During this return, we wrap the $y$ direction once while wrap the $x$ direction zero times.
+Thus the winding number for this configuration is $(w_x,w_y)=(0,1)$.
+We will stress that we only count the absolute values of the windings, i.e., we do not distinguish the directions how we wrap around the spatial directions.
+Because direction is not important to our conclusions in the paper.} In Fig.\ref{w0}(c), the final state of the domain walls are straight lines, like rubber bands tightly winding around the $y$-direction, otherwise they will move according to curvatures.
+From numerics we also find that this configurations of straight domain walls will exist permanently, meaning that they are dynamically stable.
 But from thermodynamics this configuration is an excited state rather than ground state.
-Since there is gradient energy existing in the domain walls, which have higher free energies than vanishing domain walls shown in Fig.\ref{w0}(a).
-Therefore, from thermodynamics this configuration is metastable.
-Thus, we have numerically demonstrated a topologically protected metastable state, which is in fact persistently stable.
+Since there is gradient energy existing in the domain walls.
+Specifically, the average free energy density of the final configuration is $f_{01}\approx -12.0773$ which is higher than that of the ground state $f_{gs}$.
+Therefore, from thermodynamics this final configuration is metastable.
+Thus, we have numerically demonstrated a topologically protected metastable state, which is in fact dynamically stable.